VAMDC/NodeSoftware/doc/source/deploy.rst

 Deployment in Apache
 --------------------------------

 As an alternative to deplyment with Gunicorn plus proxy, the Apache webserver can not only act as a proxy but also replace Gunicorn by using its mod_wsgi plugin to run the Python code directly.
+The main disadvantage of this setup is that you cannot configure and restart the node independantly from Apache, so the likelyhood of interfering with any other sites that Apache serves is larger.

-You can find two example files in your node directory about this:
+There are two example files in your node directory for setting this up:

 * *apache.conf*: This is an Apache config file that defines a virtual server, bound to a certain host name.
 You will have to edit several